ropeladder/record-linkage-resources/README.md

 # Record Linkage Resources
-Resources for tackling record linkage (also known as deduplication, data matching, entity matching)
+Resources for tackling record linkage (also known as deduplication, data matching, entity resolution)

 _Note: If you're looking for file deduplication software, you're in the wrong place!
 This page focuses on deduplicating datasets._